philippart/gitops-everything/control-cluster/README.md

 ```

 ## with eksctl
-Update the eksctl.yaml with your AWS details and then run
+Update eksctl.yaml with your AWS details and then run
 ```
 eksctl create cluster -f eksctl.yaml --auto-kubeconfig or